JonathanCrider/api-gateway-example/README.md

 ## API Documentation

+API documentation for this project was published using [OpenAPI](https://swagger.io/specification/)

 Once the server is running, you can open your browser to see the docs at the following URL (if your `.env` port is set to 3001):

 [http://localhost:3001/docs](http://localhost:3001/docs)